Toowong and District Historical Society Inc.

 Topics: Monthly meetings feature a guest speaker on topics of historical interest and have included family histories, guest speakers from various historical institutions, book talks by published historians, biographies, the history of other areas, local community organisations, schools and churches, and a wide variety of other topics.

-A Members’ Meet and Greet is held three times a year.
+A Members’ Meet and Greet is usually held three times a year.
 Members and guests are invited to provide short presentations upon a chosen theme including aspects of their personal family history, local area reminiscences, or other aspects of historical interest.

 Learn how you can become a member here.